 How to Accelerate And Sustain High Software User Adoption

-Here are some (though not all) key elements of a software user adoption program:
+Here are some (though not all) critical elements of a software user adoption program:

 - CONDUCT A USER ADOPTION ANALYSIS – Conduct a comprehensive analysis of your organization to identify all of the key factors that encourage or inhibit software adoption.
 This includes looking at policies, processes, reward systems, communication activities, job descriptions, leadership, and existing user attitudes and behaviors.
 Use this information to shape your overall user adoption strategy.

 - FACILITATE ADOPTION – Take specific actions before, during, and after go-live to facilitate full and effective user adoption.
 Communications and training are necessary, but not even close to sufficient, for driving effective user adoption.
 (This is an example where you may need a different skill set to drive adoption.
-If you are not sure what else you need to do to “facilitate adoption” this may mean that you do not have the right skills and/or right methodology for driving user adoption.
-You may want to consultant an outside user adoption expert for help.)
+If you are not sure what else you need to do to “facilitate adoption,” this may mean that you do not have the right skills or right methodology for driving user adoption.
+You may want to consult an outside user adoption expert for help.)

 - MEASURE RESULTS & EVOLVE YOUR ADOPTION PLAN– Measure user adoption at regularly scheduled intervals, update user adoption goals, identify specific adoption activities to be completed, and adjust your software adoption program as necessary to ensure your system is meeting current and future ROI goals.